TriplyDB/Documentation/blog/2023-06-iiif/index.md

 ## What is IIIF?

 The International Image Interoperability Framework (IIIF) is a universal standard for publishing images and their metadata in an open and standardized way.
 A big benefit of adopting the IIIF standard is that your images and their metadata can now be viewed in a wide number of image viewers.
-This less costly and more sustainable than developing your own solution, or relying on a closed commercial format.
+This is less costly and more sustainable than developing your own solution, or relying on a closed commercial format.
 Because of this, IIIF is widely used in the cultural heritage and academic research domains.

-The two main components of a IIIF deployment are the Image API for serving the images, and the Presentation API for serving the metadata.
-This blog post specifically addresses the Presentation API, and does not cover the Image API.
-Take a look at [the official IIIF website](https://iiif.io/) for more information.
+The two main components of a IIIF deployment are the Image API, for serving the images, and the Presentation API for serving the metadata.
+This blog post uses TriplyDB Assets for storing the images, and details how the Presentation API can be configured.
+Take a look at [the official IIIF website](https://iiif.io/) for more information about the IIIF standards.

 ## How can I implement the IIIF Presentation API?